The Best Spring Hikes at Capitol Reef in March

 1.8 miles round trip | ~400 ft elevation gain | Moderate

-This is the classic Capitol Reef hike, and for good reason.
-The trail winds through a narrow wash and up slickrock terrain to a stunning 133-foot natural sandstone arch.
-In March, the low angle light makes the red rock absolutely glow, and you’ll likely have the trail almost entirely to yourself.
-The creek crossing near the beginning can run a bit higher than normal with early snowmelt — just a good thing to know before you head out.
-It’s worth every step.
+This is the classic Capitol Reef hike.
+And honestly, it earns the title.
+The trail winds through a narrow wash and up slickrock terrain to a 133-foot natural sandstone arch that’s pretty hard to believe until you’re standing under it.
+In March, the low-angle light makes the red rock absolutely glow, and you’ll likely have the trail almost entirely to yourself.
+The creek crossing near the beginning can run a bit higher than usual with early snowmelt — just a good thing to know before you head out.
+Worth every step.

 Photo by Leslie Cross via unsplash.com